daparthi001/QuantumVestAI_App_Source_Code/ai-stock-platform/ui/README.md

 **Version**: 2.0.0
 **Author**: hemanth9398
 **Updated**: 2025-07-07 21:54:42
-**Status**: Production Ready with Demo Mode
+**Status**: Production Ready (Demo Mode configurable)

 ## 🎯 Overview

 This is a complete, production-ready web UI for the QuantumVestAI platform featuring AI-driven stock market predictions and comprehensive portfolio management.
-The application is fully functional in demo mode with realistic data and can be deployed immediately.
+The UI supports a demo mode for quick evaluations, but it can also operate with live data for subscribed users by disabling demo mode.

 ## ✨ Features

 ### 🔐 Authentication System
-- **Demo Accounts**: Pre-configured demo users for testing
 - **Secure Login**: Session-based authentication with cookie management
 - **User Registration**: Complete registration flow with validation
 - **Profile Management**: User profile and preferences